Active-set Methods for Submodular Minimization Problems: Decomposable Problems

 \BEA \min_{w \in \rb^n} f_1(w) + f_2(w) -u^\top w + \textstyle \frac{1}{2} \| w \|_2^2 \nonumber & = & \min_{w \in \rb^n} \max_{s_1\in B(F_1), \ s_2 \in B(F_2) } w^\top (s_1 + s_2) -u^\top w + \textstyle \frac{1}{2} \| w \|_2^2 \nonumber \\ & = & \max_{s_1\in B(F_1), \ s_2 \in B(F_2) } \min_{w \in \rb^n} (s_1+s_2 - u)^\top w + \textstyle \frac{1}{2} \| w \|_2^2 \nonumber \\ & = & \max_{s_1\in B(F_1), \ s_2 \in B(F_2) } - \textstyle \frac{1}{2} \| s_1+s_2 -u \|_2^2 , \EEA with $w = u-s_1 - s_2$ at optimality.

 This is the projection of $u$ on the sum of the base polytopes $B(F_1) + B(F_2) = B(F)$.
 Further, this may be interpreted as finding the distance between two polytopes $ B(F_1) - u/2$ and $ u/2 - B(F_2)$.
 Note that these two polytopes typically do not intersect (they will if and only if $w=0$ is the optimal solution of the TV problem, which is an uninteresting situation).
+We now review Alternating projections (AP)~\citep{treesubmod}, Averaged alternating reflections (AAR)~\citep{treesubmod} and Dykstra's alternating projections (DAP)~\citep{accdyk} to show that a large number of total variation denoising problems need to be solved to obtain an optimal solution of \eq{dualDecomp}.
+The ability to warm start and solve these total variation denoising using our algorithm in \mysec{activesetAlg} can greatly improve the performance of each of these algorithms.

-{\em Alternating projections (AP).} The alternating projection algorithm~\cite{bauschke1997method} was proposed to solve the convex feasibility problem, i.e., to obtain a feasible point in the intersection of two polytopes.
+{\it Alternating projections (AP).} The alternating projection algorithm~\citep{bauschke1997method} was proposed to solve the convex feasibility problem, i.e., to obtain a feasible point in the intersection of two polytopes.
 It is equivalent to performing block coordinate descent on the dual derived in \eq{dualDecomp}.
 Let us denote the projection onto a polytope $K$ as $\Pi_K$, i.e., $\Pi_K(y) = \argmax_{x \in K} - \| x - y \|_2^2.$ Therefore, alternating projections lead to the following updates for our problem.

 where $z_{0}$ is an arbitrary starting point.
-Thus each of these steps require TV oracle for $F_1$ and $F_2$ since projection onto the base polytope is equivalent to performing TV denoising as shown in \eq{tvdual}.
+Thus each of these steps require TV oracles for $F_1$ and $F_2$ since projection onto the base polytope is equivalent to performing TV denoising as shown in \eq{tvdual}.

-{\em Averaged alternating reflections (AAR).} The averaged alternating reflection algorithm~\cite{bauschke2004finding}, which is also known as Douglas-Rachford splitting can be used to solve convex feasibility problems.
-It is observed to converge quicker than alternating projection~\cite{treesubmod,seshTV} in practice.
+{\it Averaged alternating reflections (AAR).} The averaged alternating reflection algorithm~\citep{bauschke2004finding}, which is also known as Douglas-Rachford splitting can be used to solve convex feasibility problems.
+It is observed to converge quicker than alternating projection~\citep{treesubmod,seshTV} in practice.
 We now introduce a reflection operator for the polytope $K$ as $R_K$, i.e., $R_K = 2\Pi_K - I,$ where $I$ is the identity operator.
 Therefore, reflection of $t$ on a polytope $K$ is given by $R_K(t) = 2\Pi_K(t) - t$.
 The updates of each iteration of the averaged alternating reflections, which starts with an auxiliary sequence $z_0$ initialized to $0$ vector, are given by